anoma/nspec/docs/index.md

 currencies) and unique (*non-fungible*) objects, so users can choose the representations and level of precision most appropriate to model aspects of the world which they care about.

-This site aims to describe the architecture required to implement the Anoma protocol and serves as a guide for Anoma researchers and implementors.